egorkapot/python_innowise/README.md

 1. Python 3.10.6
 2. PostgreSQL 15.1
 3. Docker - 20.10.22
-> not necessary if you run script using run_script.bash
 4. Docker-compose 1.29.2
-> not necessary if you run script using run_script.bash
+> Installing these dependencies is not necessary if you run the script using run_script.bash

+# Installation

+There are two ways of installation of this project.
+   -  Local contribution - cloning the repository and working with the files in developer's mode
+   -  Docker mode - launching the files using bash script that launches docker-compose build

 ## Installation